Course Program of Study (CPOS)

 Assumptions About Financial Aid Awards

 Financial aid awards are based on the assumption that students will enroll full-time in eligible coursework during Fall and Winter/Spring terms.
 Enrollment levels other than full-time will create a recalculation of financial aid awards per term.
-However, in many cases, a student can enroll in less than the assumed full-time units and still receive financial aid.
+However, in most cases, a student can enroll in less than the assumed full-time units and still receive financial aid.

 |Enrollment Status Types